TaygaHoshi/tt-project/Lists/List of Combat Techniques.md

 **Cost:** 1 energy
 **Range:** Double weapon range
 **Requirements:**
-	Any melee weapon in main hand.
+	Any weapon in main hand.
 	A basic weapon attack.
 **Effect**
 	Ignores weapon precision.
-	As a part of a basic weapon attack with a melee weapon, you can choose to activate this ability.
-Your weapon's reach is doubled for this attack.
+	As a part of a basic weapon attack with weapon, you can choose to activate this ability.
+	If this attack is a melee attack, its range is doubled.
+	If this attack is a ranged attack, its range is increased by (1 + DEX/2).

 ## Defensive Strike
 **Category:** Modification